taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default storyReducer;
 ~~~~~~~~

-- your application should work when you start it
-- it is using the Redux store to retrieve the initial state from the `storyReducer`, because it is the only reducer by now in your application
-- there are no actions yet and no action is captured in the reducer yet
-- even though there was no action dispatched yet, you can see that the Redux store runs through all its defined reducers to initialize its initial state in the store
+Your application should work when you start it.
+It is using the Redux store to retrieve the initial state from the `storyReducer`, because it is the only reducer in your application.
+There are no actions yet and no action is captured in the reducer yet.
+Even though there was no action dispatched yet, you can see that the Redux store runs through all its defined reducers to initialize its initial state in the store.
+The state gets visible through the `Stories` and `Story` components, because it is passed down from the React root entry point.

 ## Part 7: Two Reducers

-- you have used the Redux store to save an initial state of sample stories and to retrieve this state for your component tree
-- but there is no state manipulation happening yet
-- in this part and the next part you are going to implement the archive function
-- when approaching this functionality, the simplest thing to do would be to remove the archived story from the list of stories in the `storyReducer`
-- but let's approach this from a different angle to have a greater impact in the long run
-- it could still be useful to have all stories in the end, but have a way to distinguish between them: stories and archived stories
-- following this way, you would be able in the future to have a second component that shows the archived stories
+You have used the Redux store to define an initial state of sample stories and to retrieve this state for your component tree.
+But there is no state manipulation happening yet.
+In this part and the next part you are going to implement the archive functionality.
+When approaching this functionality, the simplest thing to do would be to remove the archived story from the list of stories in the `storyReducer`.
+But let's approach this from a different angle to have a greater impact in the long run.
+It could still be useful to have all stories in the end, but have a way to distinguish between them: stories and archived stories.
+Following this way, you would be able in the future to have a second component that shows the archived stories next to the available stories.

-- thus the `storyReducer` will stay as it is for now
-- but you will have to introduce a second reducer, a `archiveReducer`, that keeps a list of references to the archived stories
+From an implementation point of view, the `storyReducer` will stay as it is for now.
+But you can introduce a second reducer, a `archiveReducer`, that keeps a list of references to the archived stories.

 {title="src/reducers/archive.js",lang="javascript"}
 ~~~~~~~~